All applications will be considered individually in accordance with the following criteria:

 - risk assessments will be carried out in accordance with guidance from Lincolnshire County Council Highways

-- officers will determine the type of goods and units that may be used according to the area requested.
+- we will determine the type of goods and units that may be used according to the area requested.
 For example, anybody wishing to trade in a conservation area does so only from traditional style barrows/vehicles, selling traditional ware, crafts, foods, etc.

 Q How do I start up a mobile food business?